-The stand is recommended to have a final harvest conducted on it in 2019.
-Once, all of the merchantable timber has been removed the stand needs to have a chemical site preparation and planted with either longleaf or loblolly pine seedlings in 2021.
+The stand is recommended to have a final harvest conducted on it in 2017.
+Once, all of the merchantable timber has been removed the stand needs to have a chemical site preparation, and planted with loblolly pine seedlings in 2019.